fuglaro/filet-lignux/filetlignux/filetwm/README.md

     P(char*, launcher, { "launcher", "monospace:size=5", "#dddddd", "#111111", "#335577", NULL });
 }
 ```
-Save it as `filetwmconf.c`, then build and install it to the user config location with the command in the comment of the file.
+Save it as `filetwmconf.c`, then install it to the user config location using the command found in the comment.

-Many other configurations can be made via this plugin system and supported options include: colors, layout, borders, keyboard commands, launcher command, monitors, and top-bar actions.
-Any non-static global variable in the `filetwm.c` source file can be changed in this way.
-Please see the defaultconfig method in the code.
+Many other configurations can be made via this plugin system and supported options include: colors, layout, borders, keyboard commands, launcher command, monitor configuration, and top-bar actions.
+Please see the defaultconfig method in the `filetwm.c` file for more details.

-If you customise the user config plugin to change the behaviours around documented things like keyboard shortcuts, you can update the Help action by creating a custom man page at `~/.config/filetwmconf.1`.
+If you change the behaviours around documented things, like keyboard shortcuts, you can update the Help action by creating a custom man page at `~/.config/filetwmconf.1`.

 ### Advanced config example
 The following config exemplifies changes to every option: